 While you’re writing and gathering feedback, think about what are the “vegetables” of your topic and what is the “dessert.”
 Then when you write, start with dessert first.

 This entry was posted on Wednesday, March 23rd, 2011 at 11:25 am and is filed under Strategy, Writing.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Responses are currently closed, but you can trackback from your own site.